King Louie: The Jungle Book (1994)

-A slightly different version of King Louie appears in Disney's 1994 live-action film, portrayed by a trained Bornean orangutan named Lowell.
+A slightly different version of King Louie appears in Disney's 1994 live-action film, portrayed by trained Bornean orangutan Lowell.
 He is once again an orangutan "leader" of a group of monkeys that make their home in an abandoned human city.
 This version gets his name from King Louis XIV, whose crown he wears.
 Kaa, a giant snake, appears to serve him.
 King Louie can summon him with a clap of his hands, even using him to ward off and kill intruders for his own amusement.
 He initially acts as a rival to Mowgli, but later warms up to him after seeing him defeat Kaa.
-Louie later watches the battle between Mowgli and Captain William Boone (Cary Elwes), applauding Mowgli for defeating Boone, before sending Kaa to kill Boone.
+Louie later watches the battle between Mowgli and Captain William Boone, applauding Mowgli for defeating Boone, before sending Kaa to kill Boone.

 According to director Stephen Sommers, Lowell was the easiest and most comical animal to work with during filming.
 Lowell was the only animal actor to portray his character all throughout the film and his scenes were filmed on bluescreen stages in Los Angeles, due to the filming crew being unable to transport him to India.

 The Jungle Book (2016)

 Christopher Walken voiced King Louie in Disney's 2016 live-action film.
-This version is portrayed as more sinister and antagonistic than his original incarnation and is a Gigantopithecus, an extinct species of great ape, because orangutans themselves are not native to India.
-In an interview, Walken described King Louie as standing around 12 feet tall, and "as charming as he is, intimidating when he wants to be".
+This version is portrayed as more sinister and antagonistic than his original incarnation and is a Gigantopithecus, an extinct species of great ape which once lived in India.
+In an interview, Walken described Louie as standing around 12 feet tall, and "as charming as he is, intimidating when he wants to be".

 In the film, Louie offers Mowgli protection from Shere Khan in exchange for the secret of making fire, which he and his fellow Bandar-log plan to use to take over the jungle.
 While accommodating and friendly at first, he quickly becomes more spiteful and impatient, refusing to believe Mowgli's protests that he does not know how to make fire.
 He is briefly distracted by the appearance of Baloo, allowing Mowgli to be rescued by Bagheera.

 However, they are spotted by one of Louie's pig-tailed macaque servants, and Louie orders the trio to be captured.
 Louie goes after Mowgli himself, trying to coerce him into staying by informing him of Akela's death.
 Mowgli refuses to believe this, and an infuriated Louie chases him through the temple, inadvertently destroying the pillars supporting his temple, and causing it to collapse over him.
 His Bandar-log start digging through the rubble to find him.

-During the credits, Louie is shown emerging from the rubble, and performs "I Wan'na Be like You" with slightly modified lyrics.
+During the credits, Louie emerges from the rubble and performs "I Wan'na Be like You" with slightly modified lyrics.